-The TUHSD 2019-20 athletic program consists of up to 44 teams at each of our comprehensive schools for a total of 2,811 athletes (duplicated) participating on 126 teams.
-Sometimes, one site offers a level of a particular sport that the others do not depending interest in that sport.
+The TUHSD 2022-23 athletic program consisted of up to 44 teams at each of our comprehensive schools for a total of 3,035 athletes (duplicated) participating on 126 teams.
+Sometimes, one site offers a level of a particular sport that the others do not depending on interest in that sport.
 Sports participation does not grow in parallel with enrollment growth.
 Instead, participation may be restricted by the limits on some team sizes and more cuts are inevitable as the schools grow.
-SEE sports offered each season.
+See "Sports by Season" below.

 Tamalpais Union High School District teams are members of the Marin County Athletic League (MCAL) in the North Coast Section (NCS) of the California Interscholastic Federation (CIF).
 The CIF governs all high school athletics in California.

 Athletic administration and coaches uphold the purpose of our Athletic Code of Conduct (AR6145.21) which is to promote the idea of healthy competition and to set standards of good sportsmanship for everyone involved.
 The District and all of our schools, along with all other MCAL schools, subscribe to the tenets of Pursuing Victory with Honor.

 Athletics play an important part in the Tamalpais Union High School District.
 Young people learn a great deal from their participation in interscholastic.
 Lessons in sportsmanship, teamwork, competition and how to win and lose gracefully are an integral part of each team in our athletic program.
 Athletics play an important part, too, in helping the individual student develop a healthy self-concept as well as a healthy body.
 Athletic competition adds to our school spirit and helps all students – spectators as well as participants – develop pride in their school.

 Objectives of Participation: To provide students opportunities for:

 - Physical, mental and emotional growth and development

 - Acquisition and development of special skills in activities of each student’s choice